Skip to main content

 • multivector: The column is a multi-vector column.

-• The second item in the string: The dimension of each vector unit.
+• The second item in the string: The dimension of each vector unit in a multivector.

-• The third item in the string: The element type of the tensors.
+• The third item in the string: The element type of multi-vectors.
 Can be:

 • "int8"